kyma-incubator/compass/docs/configure-managed-gcp-postgresql.md

 To connect to managed database, we use [cloudsql-proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy) provided by Google, which consumes `serviceAccountKey` and `instanceConnectionName` values.

-Into `serviceAccountKey` value put the key for GCP Service Account mentioned in prerequisites.

 To find `Instance connection name`, go to the [SQL Instances page](https://console.cloud.google.com/sql/instances) and open desired database overview.
 ![Instance connection String](./assets/sql-instances-list.png)